niftynei/droidtalks/drawables/drawables.md

 ![left|fit] (jamie.jpg)

-^ To start, I’d like to introduce myself and my collaborator and co-worker Jamie Huson.
-We both work at Etsy on the Android apps.
-Etsy the online market for handmade and vintage goods that we make together.
+^ I am Lisa Neigut.
+I work at Electric Objects, where we're building a computer for art.
+This is Jamie Huson.
+Jamie works at Etsy, the online market for handmade and vintage goods that we make together.

-^ Jamie wasn’t able to make it out to New York to present with me today, so it’s my pleasure to be presenting on behalf of both of us.

 —

 #[fit]Drawables!

-^ So let’s talk about Drawables.
-The inspiration from this talk comes from Cyril Mottier’s excellent Mastering Android Drawables talk at Devoxx 2013.
-Today we’ll pick up a bit from where Cyril left off and take a deep dive into the specifics of the drawables APIs.
-We’ll talk about how they relate to a View’s measurement/layout/draw cycles, and then go over where Drawables are headed for L.

-^ So let’s get started.
+^ So.
+Drawables.
+A few years ago at Devoxx 2013, an Android developer Cyril Mottier gave an excellent talk on Drawables, entitled Mastering Android Drawables.

+^ In many ways, that talk was the inspiration for this one.

+^ I'd like to pick up from where Monsieur Mottier left off.
+Let's get into the specifics of the drawables APIs.

+^ First I'll talk a bit about how they fit into a View’s measurement/layout/draw cycles.
+Then Jamie will take us through what's changed in Drawable with Lollipop's release.

 ---

-# What is a Drawable?

----
+###  "something that can be drawn."

+### __-Drawable.java JavaDocs__

+/

-### "A drawable is a positioned entity
+### "a positioned entity
 ### that is to be drawn on a canvas."

 ### __-Cyril Mottier__

+^ What is a drawable?

-^ Borrowing Cyril’s definition: A drawable is a positioned entity that is to be drawn on a canvas.
+^ Cyril’s definition from Mastering Drawables is hard to improve on: A drawable is a positioned entity that is to be drawn on a canvas.

 ----

 # What Makes Drawables Awesome:
 - Drawing is fun!
 - State Changes
-- Total Separation of View Logic from Code
+- Separation of View Logic from Code
-- Focused code
 - XML

-^ Ok, so what makes Drawables awesome?
-Pushing pixels to the screen is gratifying and fun!
+- Versatility

+^ Drawables are Awesome.
+Especially if you like drawing things to the screen!

 ^ Drawables handle state changes for user feedback, essential to a good UX

-^ Its focused Java code that separates the drawing logic from the other View logic
+^ It's very focused Java code that separates the drawing logic from the other View logic

-^ XML themes/styles combined with drawables means less code

-^ Ok, so what Drawables do we get from the SDK?
+^ Declare them in XML, use them from XML in themes/styles (less Java)

+^ Versatile - plug and play with a variety of Views

+---

+![60%] (drawable_hierarchy.png)

+^ Drawables come in lots of shapes, sizes, and types.

 ---